SAP/spartacus-docs/_pages/dev/server-side-rendering-in-spartacus.md

 ---
-title: Server-Side Rendering in Spartacus (DRAFT)
+title: Server-Side Rendering
 ---

+Server side rendering allows you to render static versions of Spartacus pages on the server side, which speeds up response times, assists with SEO and allows the application to render quickly.
+Once angular bootstraps, clients can have the full experience.

 ## Installation steps using Angular Schematics (Recommended)

-The easiest way to add SSR support in your application is to use schematics.
-This way you don't need to add anything manually, all files will be created and modified automatically.
+The recommended way to add SSR support in your Spartacus application is to use schematics.
+This way you don't need to add anything manually.
+All required files and modifications will be done automatically.

 ```bash
 ng add @spartacus/schematics --ssr
 ```

+The steps executed by Schematics are described in the next section.

 ## Installation Steps (Manual)